-Check the caliper jaw pressure so that you know no damage has happened to the spring.
+Check the caliper jaw pressure to know if no damage has happened to the spring.
 The pressure should be 10g/mm2.

 Measure the sites in an order with rotation.
-Take them one at a time and check those sites 2 – 3 times each and use the average of them.
+Take them one at a time, check those sites 2 – 3 times each, and use their average.

 Select the most valid equation for predictions.

-This is a two handed operation and it requires skill on the testers part.
-You take hold of the skin and the subcutaneous fat in the left thumb and the forefinger, or middle finger.
+This is a two handed operation and it requires skill on the testers’ part.
+You take hold of the skin and the subcutaneous fat in the left thumb and the forefinger or middle finger.
 You then grab the caliper with your right hand and face the scale toward you.
 When your thumb is on the serrated part of the calipers, slide it open, and put the caliper on the appropriate skinfold site.
-Allow it to close around the fold and take the reading in mm to the nearest half mm.
+Let it close around the fold and take the reading in mm to the nearest half mm.

 Things to watch out for when measuring

-- Do so directly on the skin, and not through any clothing.
-The readings need to be taken while standing and on the right side of the body.
+- Do so directly on the skin and not through any clothing.
+The readings must be taken while standing and on the right side of the body.